grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 ```

 **Johnny:** Now the Statement is true so we can go back to it and make
-it a little bit prettier.
-Let us take a second look at it:
+it a little bit prettier. let's take a second look at it:

 ```csharp
 [Fact] public void